aphyr/prism/README.md

 # Prism

+Running tests with `lein test` means waiting for the JVM startup, and waiting for the project to compile.
+Prism recompiles and reloads files as you change them, and re-runs their corresponding tests immediately.
+Inspired by Midje's excellent autotest.

+## Why "Prism"?

-When you save .clj files, Prism automatically reloads namespaces and re-runs the appropriate clojure.test tests.
-Like the NSA, it may or may not be snooping on everything you write, and checking to make sure it's not dangerous.
+It may or may not be snooping on everything you write, and checking to make sure it's not dangerous.

 ## Usage